Who is Mark Carney, former central banker replacing Justin Trudeau as prime minister of Canada?

 Carney eventually returned to Canada and ran the country’s central bank from 2008 to 2013 during the depths of the financial crisis, where his leadership and decision to quickly slash then continue to hold down interest rates is credited with sparing the country from the worst impacts felt by other G7 nations.

-He continued his rise on the world stage, becoming in 2014 the first non-Briton to lead the Bank of England in the institution’s over three-century history.
+Carney continued his rise on the world stage, in 2014 becoming the first non-Briton to lead the Bank of England in the institution’s over three-century history.
+He is credited with having modernised the Bank by doing more frequent media appearances than his predecessors, slashing the number of interest rate meetings from 12 to eight each year and publishing minutes alongside interest rate decisions.

+While previous governors generally kept a low profile, Carney made a number of controversial interventions, including warning that an independent Scotland might have to surrender powers to the UK if it wanted to continue using the pound ahead of the 2014 referendum.

+And ahead of the Brexit referendum, he warned that voting to exit the EU could trigger a recession in the UK.
+In the wake of the vote to leave the EU, following David Cameron’s resignation as prime minister, he addressed the nation as part of an attempt to reassure the public as the pound plunged.

+Interest rates were later slashed from 0.5 to 0.25 per cent, and the Bank restarted its quantitative easing programme to support the economy.

+His final week in the job fell at the start of the Covid-19 pandemic in March 2020, when the Bank cut interest rates to 0.5 per cent and Carney told the country that the economic shock "should be temporary".

-There, he faced more crises, including Brexit and the COVID-19 pandemic, before departing in 2020 to serve as the United Nations envoy for climate action and finance.
+He departed the role to serve as the United Nations envoy for climate action and finance.

 A showdown with Trump (and Poilievre)